-The entire selling process hinges on finding an accurate price – price too high and you’ll struggle to attract buyers, but price too low and you’ll miss out on your hard-earned money.
+A crucial step before selling your business is to determine an accurate business valuation, therefore wondering how to value your business and using a business valuation calculator should be a top priority if you are thinking of selling.
+The entire selling process hinges on finding an accurate price – if the price is too high, you’ll struggle to attract buyers, but if the price is too low, you’ll miss out on your hard-earned money.

-After that, we’ll let you in on some of the ways you can improve your value as well as some pitfalls you want to be aware of.
+After that, we’ll let you in on some of the ways you can increase your value as well as some pitfalls you may want to be aware of.

 Multiple of Profits

 When assessing the value of a business and how to value a business for sale, we can start here: The multiple of profits.
 This is often the basis for other valuation techniques.